 - Cooling cycles (80-degree weather): 7 minutes of cooling @ 3.5A (average) & 3 minutes in standby at 0A.

 - Average power draw after initial cooling: 2.45A/hr in 80-degree weather.

 Obviously, in warmer weather, it is going to have to use more energy than in cooler weather.
 80-degrees seemed like a good medium for testing.

 120V Auto Sensing

 The fridge can be run off of shore power as well and defaults to it when it auto detects 120V power.
 This is nice for saving the batteries when plugged into the grid.

 If the small plastic cover is removed from the freezer section the whole unit becomes a fridge.
 A nice option for when we aren’t craving ice cream or ice.
-We haven’t tried this yet, but I would imagine that the set temperature would need to be adjusted.
+The temperature should be adjusted up to just above freezing which has the added benefit of using less power.